MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Experiments

 \subsection{Training Setting and Evaluation Settings}

-According to the difficulty of the environment, we train all algorithms within 30 (FetchReach-v1), 150 (FetchPush-v1), 400 (FetchSlide-v1), or 550 (FetchPickandPlace-v1) episodes on a single CPU core.
+According to the difficulty of environments, we train all algorithms within 30 (FetchPush-v1, Insert-v1), 50 (Drawer-v1), or 100 (FetchPickandPlace-v1) episodes on a single CPU core.
 One core has one rollout worker to generate experience.
 Each episode consists of 50 trajectories with a interaction step length of 50.
 After collecting one trajectory, we update all algorithms with 40 batches of size 256 sampled from the replay buffer.
-During the testing phase, all algorithms are evaluated by executing 10 trials to calculate the average success rate of the current policy after each episode.
+During the testing phase, all algorithms are evaluated by executing 50 trials to calculate the average success rate of the current policy after each episode.
 To obtain reliable results, we conducted the experiments using 5 different random seeds and calculated the average success rate of algorithms.

-The dynamics model in RoMo-HER is implemented as a fully connected neural network with 4 hidden layers, each comprising 256 neurons.
-During the training process, each batch sampled from the replay buffer is used for two updates to the dynamics model.
-To accelerate exploration, a 0.2 random action noise is added to the agent's interaction with the model $M$.
-RoMo-HER uses the same replay ratio as HER and MHER, which is 0.8.
+The dynamics models in MRHER is implemented as a fully connected neural network with 4 hidden layers, each comprising 256 neurons.
+During the training process, each batch sampled from the replay buffer is used for two updates to the dynamics models.
+To accelerate exploration, a 0.2 random action noise is added to the interaction with the models $m$ in MHER and MRHER.
+MRHER uses the same replay ratio as HER, MHER and RHER, which is 0.8.
+The distance threshold $d$ of MRHER is set to 0.03, matching the threshold used for RHER.
+The percentage of time a random action is taken is 5\% in MRHER, 20\% in RHER, and 30\% in other baselines.